 Welcome to Bristol East Taijiquan!
 We are a Tai Chi Chuan and Qigong school based between (but not limited to!)
 St. George, Fishponds, and Easton (all located in East Bristol), specialising in teaching beginners' classes and courses in Chen Style Taijiquan and Daoist Qigong for learners of all ages and abilities.
-Principal Instructor Fabian Mander has been studying with Mark Leonard (Bristol Tai Chi Association) and Chen YingJun (World Chen YingJun Taijiquan Gongfu Association) since 2008, and has been teaching open classes since 2017; his wife, Amy Mander, co-teaches with him and has been training since 2009.
+Principal Instructor Fabian Mander and his wife Amy Mander have been studying with Mark Leonard (Bristol Tai Chi Association).
+Thanks to Mark Leonard's teachings and dedication, Amy & Fabian have been fortunate enough to train with Chen YingJun (World Chen YingJun Taijiquan Gongfu Association) since 2008, as part of the Bristol Tai Chi Association.
+Fabian and has been teaching open classes since 2017; his wife, Amy Mander, co-teaches with him and has been training since 2009.
+For those interested in deepening their practice please contact the Bristol Tai Chi Association for more information.

 "Relax the body.
 Keep your centre.
 Without balance, there is no power."